Content-Type: text/html; charset=utf-8

 Species: Ypthima baldus (common fivering)

-John Harvey Photo > Hong Kong 11 > Common Five Ring Dry Season
+John Harvey Photo > Trips out of the Country > Hong Kong 11 > Common Five Ring Dry Season

 Glassy Tiger On Billygoat Weed